Digital artwork by Adam Ferriss

 "So that's it, Papa?"

-"No. Before he was seized, the king, Ursula's father, had sent out a message to the King of Sussex explaining that he was going to be attacked.
+"No. Before he was seized, the king, Ursula's father, had sent out a message to the King of Sussex explaining he was going to be attacked.
 Lucky for Dionotus, the King owed him a favor.
 In 24 hours, an army from Sussex arrived, surprised the attackers, and crushed them.
 One month later, as the king was still celebrating, he heard from the governor in Armorica that his daughter and all her servants were killed."

 "What did he do?"

 "He gathered a thousand men to find his daughter's body and return it to Briton, and he sent a thousand more to build a Basilica in Cologne in memorial of his daughter.
-But instead of it being built of wood and stone, he ordered that it be built from their bones.
+But instead of it being built of wood and stone, he ordered it be built from their bones.
 He wanted this for two reasons.
 First, figliolo, because he knew the speck was inside one of those bones and he wanted it far away from his kingdom—for him its magic had only been a curse.
-And second, because he knew that the magic would be alive inside of any structure that housed the speck.
+And second, because he knew the magic would be alive inside of any structure housing the speck.
 His beloved daughter's Basilica, he hoped, would be a place where miracles happened."

 "No one had ever seen anything like it before, Angelo.
 The walls and ceiling were lined with thousands of bones: ribs and skulls and shoulder blades.
 There were arches made of bones, bones spelling Latin proverbs, even Ursula's story written in bones.
 Over the years the basilica was raided hundreds of times, and eventually all the bones were tore out by men hoping to find the speck.
 And after each raid the basilica was reconstructed, though with fewer and fewer of the original bones."